Michigan State University hosts viticulture virtual field days

 - Presenter: Sushila Chaudhari, assistant professor, Department of Horticulture

 - Thursday, July 30: Insect pests in ripening grapes

 - Friday, July 31: What can grape rootstocks do?

-Commercial grape growers in Michigan are encouraged to participate to learn more about how MSU is supporting the state’s grape industry, and to be informed about timely management issues, such as diseases, insects, and weeds affecting grapes in the later part of the growing season.
+Commercial grape growers in Michigan learned about how MSU is supporting the state’s grape industry, and to were informed about timely management issues, such as diseases, insects, and weeds affecting grapes in the later part of the growing season.

-“This event will help growers have a better understanding of the research and Extension work MSU does, and how we can help them,” East said.
-“It will also allow them to connect with members of our grape management team, and learn about strategies they can use to grow the best crop possible.”
+“This event helped growers have a better understanding of the research and Extension work MSU does, and how we can help them,” East said.
+“It also allowed them to connect with members of our grape management team, and learn about strategies they can use to grow the best crop possible.”